arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 There are multiple role types in Arduino Cloud for Business to allow the admin to have full control of the rights/permissions each user has in the Shared Space.
 In this way, the admin can set up Role-Based-Access-Control (RBAC) by assigning profiles and sharing with any number of users.

+By default the member who has activated the plan and created the workspace is set as Admin.
+The Role-Based-Access-Control can support multiple Admins with same permissions.

 The table below reports the list of supported roles and corresponding permissions.

 |                                           | Admin | Editor  | Service Account |